17 Best Customer Support Platform Portals in 2025

 Features

-- NICE's platform leverages AI to provide a wide array of customer service solutions, including real-time decisioning and analytics, workforce engagement, and digital self-service options, making it a viable option regardless of your industry.
+- AI features: These capabilities provide a wide array of customer service solutions, including real-time decisioning and analytics, workforce engagement, and digital self-service options, so it fits enterprise teams in retail, finance, and tech.

 Ideal Users

-NICE is best suited for large enterprises and organizations across various industries that have complex customer interaction needs.
+NICE is best suited for scaling organizations across various industries that have complex customer interaction needs.

 Pricing